 - Random drug and alcohol tests (at perpetrators expense)

-- Unannounced search of home or personal property by a probation officer
+- An unannounced search of a home or personal property by a probation officer

-- Unable to return to residence of the victim
+- Unable to return to the residence of the victim

 - Unable to see children